apecloud/kubeblocks/docs/release_notes/template.md

 **Highlights**

   * Limitations of cluster's horizontal scale operation:
-    * Only support VolumeSnapshot API to make a clone of Cluster's PV needs sync data when horizontal scaling.
+    * Only support VolumeSnapshot API to make a clone of Cluster's PV for syncing data when horizontal scaling.
     * Only 1st pod container and 1st volume mount associated PV will be processed for VolumeSnapshot, do assure that data volume is placed in 1st pod container's 1st volume mount.
-    * Unused PVCs will be deleted 30 minutes after scale in.
+    * Unused PVCs will be delete in 30 minutes after scale in.

-If you're new to KubeBlocks, visit the [getting started](https://kubeblocks.io) page and get a quick start with KubeBlocks.
+If you're new to KubeBlocks, visit the [getting started](https://github.com/apecloud/kubeblocks/blob/v$kubeblocks_version/docs/user_docs/quick_start_guide.md) page and get a quick start with KubeBlocks.

 $warnings